-Moreover, spring supports are designed to absorb/accommodate the vertical displacement of a piping system caused by temperature change (thermal expansion/contraction) or subsidence, etc. In conjunction with hanger rods and slide bearings, they also accommodate any horizontal displacement that may occur.
+Moreover, spring supports absorb/accommodate the vertical displacement of a piping system caused by temperature change (thermal expansion/contraction) or subsidence, etc. In conjunction with hanger rods and slide bearings, they also accommodate any horizontal displacement that may occur.

 Why use Spring Support?

 Any line operating at high temperature moves upwards/downwards (depending on the pipe configuration) due to thermal expansion.
-Any rigid support provided on such a line tends to lift the pipe/down and remain inactive during operating conditions.
-In such a case, flexible support (springs) is provided, capable of taking the load in all the operating and cold conditions.
+Therefore, any rigid support provided on such a line tends to lift the pipe/down and remain inactive during operating conditions.
+In such a case, flexible support (springs) can load in working and cold conditions.

 Types of Spring Supports